ravgeetdhillon/gtk-web/_docs/installations/linux.md

 ## Older Versions

-Some applications still require GTK 3, an older stable version of GTK.
+Many applications still use GTK 3, an older stable version of GTK.
 You can have the run-time and development environments for GTK 4.x and GTK 3.x installed simultaneously on your computer.